 A great relationship has nothing to do with who you are or the other person thinking you’re great.
-It’s about how well, who you are, fits with who they are.
-So long as enough of your bits fit well enough, and only you can say what is enough, you have the basis of a great relationship.
+It’s about how well you as an individual fits with who they are.
+So long as enough of your aspects fit well enough (only you can say what is enough) you have the basis of a great relationship.

-We all know no-one can fit perfectly with anyone else and it has nothing to do with either person being ‘ok’.
-There will always be aspects of our personality that simply are of no value to anyone else; irrelevant behaviours while each is at work, the gym, engaging in hobbies etc. There will even be some differences that are more than neutral, they are outright annoying to the other.
+We all understand that no-one can fit perfectly with anyone else and it has nothing to do with either person being ‘ok’.
+There will always be aspects of our personality that simply are of no value to anyone else; irrelevant behaviours while at work, the gym, engaging in hobbies etc. There will even be some differences that are more than neutral, they are outright annoying to the other.
 Belching comes to the top of my list, closely followed by Dad jokes.

-You sustain great relationships when the value of the bits that do fit is more than the annoyance of the bits that don’t.
-A separate issue is whether you can choose, to be respectful of the other, reduce their exposure to the bits of you they struggle with.
+You sustain great relationships when the value of the parts that do fit is more than the annoyance of the parts that don’t.
+A separate issue is whether you can choose to be respectful of the other, and reduce their exposure to the parts of you they struggle with.
 Only if you have a strong sense of self-worth do you have the choice to adapt your behaviours to strengthen the relationship further.

 Let’s consider this with a really simple example.

-If you are confident about your looks then you may use makeup in a large variety of ways, wearing lots on some days through to none on others.
-People’s opinions about how much make-up you wear, the style and colours, whether it suits you and whether you ‘need’ it, are all irrelevant to your self-confidence.
-That leaves you in a place to choose if you will consider others preference when putting on your make-up for the day.
+If you are confident about your looks then you may use makeup in a large variety of ways, wearing lots on some days then none on others.
+People’s opinions about how much make-up you wear, the style and colours, whether it suits you, and whether you ‘need’ it, are all irrelevant to your self-confidence.
+That leaves you in a place to choose if you will consider the preferences of others when putting on your make-up for the day.